EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/other-data-sources.md

 :::

-The method returneds a `IDictionary<>` where the key is the same type as the key selector in `ResolveBulk` (`proj => proj.CreatedById` above) and the value is the return type of the field (`User` in the above example).
+The method returns a `IDictionary<>` where the key is the same type as the key selector in `ResolveBulk` (`proj => proj.CreatedById` above) and the value is the return type of the field (`User` in the above example).

 `ResolveBulk` signature is `ResolveBulk<TService, TKey, TResult>(ctx => keySelector, (ids, service) => dataLoader)` where `TService` is the service that will be injected and used to load the data. `keySelector` is an expression that is used to select the IDs/keys from each project object. `dataLoader` is an expression that will be passed a list of those selected IDs/keys and should return an `IDictionary<TKey, TResult>` that maps each result to a key.

-It might help to conceptionally see what this is doing in code.
+It might help to conceptually see what this is doing in code.

 ```cs
 // before we bulk load service data